 10.6.3 Responding to an outgoing SCTP stream reset request

 To detect and respond to outgoing SCTP stream reset requests from the remote peer the MGC shall set the “Detect outgoing SCTP stream reset” (sctpreset/detreset) Event.
 If the MGC requires that the MG autonomously send re-configuration responses it shall set the outresp parameter to “accept” or “deny”.
+If the MGC requires that in addition to “accept” behaviour that the MG shall autonomously generate an outgoing SCTP stream reset request it shall set the outresp parameter to “accinit”.
 Otherwise, it shall set the outresp parameter to “mgc” and the MGC shall indicate via the “Outgoing SCTP Stream Reset Response” (sctpreset/resetresp) with the applicable SCTP Stream ids.
 As the re-configuration response parameter does not contain a list of SCTP stream ids but rather a "re-configuration response sequence number", the MG needs to map this list of SCTP stream ids (as received from the MGC) to the "re-configuration request sequence number", which was contained in the "outgoing SSN reset request parameter" it had previously received (and whose "reconfiguration request sequence number" it has stored).

+If an outgoing SCTP stream reset request is sent as a result of setting “accinit” the MG shall use the SCTP stream id/s received in the outgoing stream reset request that generated the ObservedEvent.

 NOTE – The MG depends on the list of SCTP stream ids in the sctpreset/resetresp signal being identical to the list of SCTP stream ids, which it had sent to the MGC in the sctpreset/detreset event's "sctpid" ObservedEvents Descriptor parameter.